Ask the Expert: How to Choose a Duvet for Your Child

 My little ones sleep better (and longer) when their routine is consistent.
 Before bed they have a bath, pop on their pyjamas, then have quiet time in their bedroom.
 During quiet time we read stories together and block out any daylight to help them understand that it’s nighttime.
 Blackout curtains are great to keep out natural light during the summer months.
 Sensory night lights are also fantastic to create a relaxed environment before they go to sleep.

 Armed with the knowledge of how to choose the best duvet for you child, you can now feel confident in your choice of tog.
-Check out John Lewis’ wide range of children’s duvets to discover more; you may not know, but they also stock lots of our wonderful products, so you can always combine your John Lewis and Great Little Trading Co. shopping!
+Check out our range of children’s duvets to discover more.

 For more tips on mastering better nights and good mornings with little ones, read our better bedtimes guide.